Holistic Pet Health & Nutrition

 4. Ongoing: Watch stool consistency and energy levels after each serving

-Stop immediately if you notice any digestive upset, skin irritation, or behavioral changes.
+Stop immediately if you notice any digestive upset, skin irritation, or behavioural changes.

 Better Alternatives When Paneer Isn't Suitable